ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 Machine learning is a family of algorithms that **learn patterns in data**.
 In contrast to traditional computer science where a human would write code to tell a machine what to do, machine learning models figure out solutions for themselves.
 Data is the teacher.

-> ...machine learning is the biggest advance in how we can do engineering since the scientific method... - Steve Juvertson
+> Machine learning is the biggest advance in how we can do engineering since the scientific method - Steve Juvertson

 This is a paradigm shift.
 The ability to learn allows machines to **exceed human performance**.
 Deep learning has blown past the previous state of the art in fundamental computer science problems such as computer vision and natural language understanding.